citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q2/index.md

 In the end, the solution came from developer SachinVin, who rewrote the disk cache to only open the file once at the beginning of the emulation session.

+### Turn GameInfo into a class ([#6494](https://github.com/citra-emu/citra/pull/6494)) by [JosJuice](https://github.com/JosJuice)

+SAF strikes again!
+The slowness of file operations negatively impacted the user experience by making the game list incredibly slow to load.
+For users who only have a small handful of games in their game list, this wasn't particularly noticeable.
+However, for anyone with a large enough game library, the loading speed became unbearable.

+The only way to alleviate this issue is to limit file access as much as possible, and that's what was done with this PR.
+Utilizing their android expertise from their work over at Dolphin, JosJuice managed to speed up the process by centralizing game information queries to a single class, instead of having separate file access calls for fetching the TitleID, title name, game icon, etc. This ended up saving a bunch of time that was wasted on opening the same file multiple times.

 ### Open cheats by long pressing game in game list ([#6491](https://github.com/citra-emu/citra/pull/6491)) by [JosJuice](https://github.com/JosJuice)

 Normally to edit a cheat for a game, you’d have to edit it whilst the game was running.
 This was fine if the cheat codes were working, but what if they were causing the game to crash?
 You’d have no way of disabling them unless you crawled through the hell that is the Android file manager.